Server API

 });

 When scaling Colyseus through multiple processes / machines, you need to provide a presence server.
-Read more about scalability, and the Presence API.
+Read more about Scalability, and the Presence API.

 import { Server, RedisPresence } from "colyseus";